 Legislation has been introduced from time to time that would amend certain rules relating to REITs.
-As of the date hereof, it is not possible to predict with any certainty whether any such legislation will be enacted.
+As of April 23, 2009, it is not possible to predict with any certainty whether any such legislation will be enacted.

 Tax Aspects of the Operating Partnership